The-Network-Crew/CSF-Unblocker-for-WHMCS/README.md

 ## ✅ (Install) How to Upload & Config

-- Download the latest version of the module
+1. Download the latest version of the module
-- Upload the module into `WHMCS_WEBROOT/modules/addons/`
+2. Upload the module into `WHMCS_WEBROOT/modules/addons/`
-- Visit WHMCS Admin > Settings > Addon Modules > enable it
+3. Visit WHMCS Admin > Settings > Addon Modules > enable & for Admins
+4. Adjust your Configuration in the same location - default behaviours, etc.

-- From there, it will be visible in the Admin & Client GUIs
+**From there, it will be visible in the Admin & Client GUIs:**

+- Admin GUI: Addons > Firewall Unblocker
+- Client GUI: Support > Firewall Unblocker

 ## ⚙️ (FAQ) What can this module do?